Brunus75/memento/dart.md

 // vider une liste
 maListe.clear();

+// COPIER UNE LISTE
+// In Dart, when you assign a list with another list it actually passes the reference. newList = oldList;
+// To pass the value without old reference use .toList() newList = oldList.toList();
+// With dart version above 2.3.0, use can use the spread operator newList = [...oldList];

 // une liste dynamique (sans restriction de type) var maListe = []; // revient à List<dynamic> maListe = []
 maListe.add("Georges");